 Export FE Model: Exports the FE Model (FE Mesh plus material properties).

 The Export Static Analysis block will export a complete analysis model that may have been built in nTop Platform, including mesh, material properties, and boundary conditions.
 The example below shows the block for exporting a static analysis.
-Blocks are also available for other analysis types including modal and thermal.

 Export Static Analysis: Exports FE Model plus boundary conditions.